GAME: (903) MILWAUKEE BREWERS vs (904) PITTSBURGH PIRATES

 REASON FOR PICK: The Brewers are in a spot where they almost have to sweep this series at Pittsburgh to stay in the NL playoff race.
 But after a playoff-intensity series at St. Louis, we don't think the Brew Crew is about to surrender just yet.
 Though not especially sharp in recent outings, the Brewers' Yovani Gallardo has historically fared well at PNC Park, now 6-2 with a 1.44 ERA in 10 career starts at the confluence, most recently tossing seven innings in a 1-0 win June 8.
 After three lower-scoring games at Busch, more of the same tonight.
 Play Brewers on Money Line

 GAME: (925) SEATTLE MARINERS vs (926) HOUSTON ASTROS

-REASON FOR PICK: This is a Free play on TOR@HOU to go OVER the total.
+REASON FOR PICK: This is a Free #MLB play on the Seattle #Mariners.

 The Mariners pulled within one game of a Wild Card spot with a win over the Angels last night, and they head to Houston to play a three game series versus the Astros.
 Houston has lost three straight, scoring a total of just three runs in those games.

 Brad Peacock will toe the slab for the Astros, despite being bothered by a sore back the last few weeks.
 Peacock (4-8, 4.80 ERA) pitched five scoreless innings against the Mariners, in a game Seattle won 4-1 at Safeco on September 8.
 That was the most recent of three previous starts versus Seattle, and he's surrendered eight runs on 16 hits, going 0-1 with a 4.41 ERA in those contests.
 Kyle Seager is 6-for-18 with a home run and five RBIs lifetime versus Peacock.